SteveLewisUK/datascience_bootcamp_projects/predicting_taxi_orders_in_next_hour/README.md

 ### Objectives
-The Sweet Lift Taxi company needs more drivers during peak hours.
-It has collected historical data on taxi orders at airports and it wishes to predict the amount of taxi orders for the next hour.
+The Sweet Lift Taxi company needed more drivers during peak hours.
+It collected historical data on taxi orders at airports and it wished to be able to predict the amount of taxi orders for the next hour.

-The objective of this project is to train and compare different models with different hyperparameters to make these predictions.
-The stated aim is to acheive an RMSE metric on the test set of not more than 48.<br />
+The objective of this project was to train and compare different models with different hyperparameters to make these predictions.
+The stated aim was to acheive an RMSE metric on the test set of less than 48.<br />

 ### Data